XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

-# SENT (L2 chain) -> Oxen chain interaction
+# SENT (L2 chain) -> Equilibria chain interaction

-Oxen 11, as has been widely discussed for some time, moves the fundamental registration, staking, and rewards to an Ethereum L2 chain (Arbitrum), but still persists the Oxen chain at the service node layer for two main purposes:
+Equilibria 11, as has been widely discussed for some time, moves the fundamental registration, staking, and rewards to an Ethereum L2 chain (Arbitrum), but still persists the Equilibria chain at the service node layer for two main purposes:

-- retaining support for Oxen currency transactions.
+- retaining support for Equilibria currency transactions.
 Although we expect the majority of OXEN to be converted to SENT during the Session network upgrade, we will retain support for OXEN transactions for the near future to allow held OXEN to still be swapped for SENT.

 - Using the equilibria chain as the back end "state chain" for the equilibria service node network.
-This allows Oxen nodes to manage earned rewards amounts, to self-police the network (decomms, recomms, deregs), and to precisely control when information from the L2 network starts applying to the Oxen chain without needing to add wallets (with live funds) to Service Nodes.
+This allows Equilibria nodes to manage earned rewards amounts, to self-police the network (decomms, recomms, deregs), and to precisely control when information from the L2 network starts applying to the Equilibria chain without needing to add wallets (with live funds) to Service Nodes.

 The complication of such a mechanism is that, unlike when dealing with just one chain, the interactions can get complicated in various ways:

-- An L2 RPC provider might be lagging behind, in which case the  registrataions and other activity that it learns about would lag the rest of the Oxen network, causing it to fall behind.
+- An L2 RPC provider might be lagging behind, in which case the  registrataions and other activity that it learns about would lag the rest of the Equilibria network, causing it to fall behind.

-- A malicious L2 provider who provides a significant amount of the Oxen network could provide false information regarding registration activity.
+- A malicious L2 provider who provides a significant amount of the Equilibria network could provide false information regarding registration activity.

-- A malicious Oxen pulse quorum could lie about L2 activity that it has observed (for example: adding fake registrations, or changing the manipulating the contributor list or fees of actual registrations).
+- A malicious Equilibria pulse quorum could lie about L2 activity that it has observed (for example: adding fake registrations, or changing the manipulating the contributor list or fees of actual registrations).